-Also spelt Gynecomastia or male breast, it is a common problem among adult men.
+Also spelled Gynecomastia or male breast, it is a common problem among adult men.
 It is most commonly seen by plastic surgeons when a man presents with enlarged breasts due to cosmetic and social concern.
 Often mistaken for cancer it is just an excess enlargement of a male breast (and yes men have breasts too).
 Th cause is usually idiopathic which in lay terms means ‘without a reason’.
 Such cases after clinical evaluation do not necessitate thorough investigations.
-Rarely, the enlargement of breasts can be due to other causes like hormonal disturbances, drug intake and tumors.
+Rarely, the enlargement of breasts can be due to other causes like hormonal disturbances, drug intake, and tumors.
 In any male patient with breast enlargement, male breast cancer must be considered because 1% of all breast cancers occur in men.
 There is no increased risk of breast cancer in patients with gynecomastia when compared to the unaffected male.
 The exception is patients with Klinefelter syndrome.
-These patients have an approximately 60 times increased risk of breast cancer.
+These patients have approximately 60 times increased risk of breast cancer.

 Clinically gynaecomastia is graded as follows: